-Are you wondering “can I pull off blonde hair?”
+Are you wondering “would I look good with blonde hair?”

-Find out your skin undertone to learn which blonde tones suit you well, or how you can completely change your look by using a shade with a contrasting undertone.
+Find out your skin undertone to learn which blonde tones suit you best, and how you can completely change your look by understanding your undertone.

 What is an undertone?